Baseball Mode

 Published on February 22, 2024

-In a standard MLB game, there are nine innings.
-Each inning provides both teams the opportunity to bat and to play defense in the field.
-However, the number of innings can change depending on a variety of factors such as league rules, game circumstances, and location.
-Additionally, extra innings can be added to determine a winner in tied games, while youth and recreational leagues may have fewer innings.
+In a standard MLB game, there are nine innings, with both teams taking turns to bat and play defense each inning.
+However, the number of innings can vary depending on league rules, game conditions, and location.
+For instance, extra innings may be added to break ties, while youth and recreational leagues often play fewer innings.

 Understanding Baseball Innings